VicoPico/Testhub/README.md

 # Testhub

-Testhub is a fast, developer-friendly platform to ingest, store, and explore automated test results (JUnit / Pytest), with a focus on performance, usability, and long-term maintainability
+Testhub is a fast, developer-friendly platform to ingest, store, and explore automated test results (JUnit / Pytest), with a focus on performance, usability, and long-term maintainability.

 It is designed as a realistic backend-heavy product that demonstrates: